dantrim/parquet-writer/README.md

 The `parquet-writer` library provides users with the `parquetwriter::Writer` class, which users provide with a JSON object specifying the desired structure of their output Parquet file and then fill accordingly.
-The basic usage is illustrated in the following,
+The basic usage is illustrated in the following:

 ```c++
 #include "parquet_writer.h"